 This document is intended to provide child care professionals, families, elected and public officials, and child advocates with a profile of the current status of child care in Ontario, Seneca and Yates Counties.
 The following were identified as current concerns and gaps in child care.

-Additional investments need to be made to support Child Care Subsidy funds which impacts a family's self-sufficiency as well as the local economy.
+Additional investments need to be made to support Child Care Subsidy funds which will positively impact a family's self-sufficiency and support local economy.